-Greenwich Mean Time – How to ‘Officially’ Stand in Two Times Zones for Free
+Greenwich Mean Time – How to Officially Stand in Two Times Zones for Free

-However, this cost does give you entry to The Royal Observatory’s historic Flamsteed House, Time Galleries, Meridian Line Courtyard and Meridian Building.
+The pleasure of the bigger, more official Greenwich Meridian Line option comes at a price of £16.
+However, this cost is for the overall entry to The Royal Observatory’s historic Flamsteed House, Time Galleries, Meridian Line Courtyard and Meridian Building.

 Luckily the gating surrounding the larger Meridian Line has large spaces big enough to look through, stretch both arms in and take a photo.
 So, really, you get the best of both worlds, at no cost at all.

+So why is Greenwich the Prime Meridian?
 It is said that before the 19th century, all towns kept their own record of time, which was probably a great excuse if you were running late for a meeting.

-Things to Know About Visiting the Greenwich Meridian Line in London:
+Things to Know About Visiting the Greenwich Meridian Line in London

 - Opening Times: 10.00am – 17.00pm.
 Last admission 30 minutes before closing.

-- Cost: £10 for adults (£7.50 concessions).
+- Cost: £16 for adults.
 Entry for children under 16 is free.
-The £10 entry is an annual pass (visitors are able to return as many times as they like within 12 months for no additional charge).
+The £16 entry is an annual pass (visitors are able to return as many times as they like within 12 months for no additional charge).

-- Planetarium London Ticket Prices: £6.50 adults, £4.50 children and concessions
+- Planetarium London Ticket Prices: £8 for adults, £4.50 for children and concessions.